 The word 'briefly' after the word 'explain' in this Assignment question does not appear against any requirements in the explanation.
-However, in actual live Assignments it can and if for example it appeared here after the word explain in the first bullet you would provide less material than shown here in relation to that first bullet.
+However, in actual live Assignments, it can and if for example, it appeared here after the word explain in the first bullet you would provide less material than shown here concerning that first bullet.